 As with any procedure, there are risks involved in breast surgery.
-The first step in avoiding any complications is to choose a skilful surgeon who is well versed in cutting-edge tools and techniques that greatly decrease the chances of things going wrong.
+The first step in avoiding any complications is to choose a skillful surgeon who is well versed in cutting-edge tools and techniques that greatly decrease the chances of things going wrong.

-It’s important to discuss any concerns during your consultations so that you have a better understanding of the risk factors.
+It’s important to discuss any concerns during your consultation so that you have a better understanding of the risk factors.
 Another way to put your mind at ease is to do your own research into your desired procedure so you know what to expect.